Bible Question:

 31:10-31Excellent Wife Description

 Notice the several major areas in which foolish wives drive husbands away.
 First, since Proverbs urges a husband to seek sexual satisfaction with his wife, that implies she must want to participate.
 Otherwise, it is impossible for him to find that fulfillment.
 Second, a wise wife is concerned about her beauty but not merely her external appearance (1 Peter 3:3-4).
 Third, Proverbs urges wives to not embarrass their husbands, for a wise wife should seek to support him.
 A wise wife is a good housekeeper.
-But the warning given to wives the most in the book of Proverb is not be contentious, to not be a nag or an irritant.
+But the warning given to wives the most frequently in the book of Proverb is to not be contentious, to not be a nag or an irritant.
 Instead, Proverbs 31 urges her to be productive and hardworking.
 Finally, Proverbs 2:16-17 reveals some wives leave their husbands even after making a covenant of marriage.
 But the point is that such a wife displeases the Lord.

-In addition, the book of Ephesians gives husbands and wive some important principles about how to have a happy and a God-pleasing marriage.
+In addition, the book of Ephesians gives husbands and wives some important principles about how to have a happy and a God-pleasing marriage.
 These principles are rooted in Genesis 3 and then primarily explained in Proverbs, Ephesians 5, and 1 Peter 3.

 Those are biblical principles for a happy and God-pleasing marriage.
 So, what should a woman think about if she is considering remarriage?
 First, when divorce occurs it is difficult to determine who is the innocent party.
 God tells us in the book of Malachi that the one who files for divorce is not controlled by the Holy Spirit (Malachi 2:14-16).
 If a married person divorces their spouse, Jesus taught that the person filing for divorce has a hard heart (Matthew 19:8-9) if their spouse had never committed adultery.
 Jesus taught about marriage and divorce several times.